zumerlab/orbit/README.md

 Basic documentation to understand and start with Zumer CSS.

-### `docker`
+### `pod`

-The `docker` serves as the root element to scaffold Zumer.
+The `pod` serves as the root element to scaffold Zumer.
 It encapsulates the entire Zumer framework and defines the boundaries for its usage.
-Multiple `docker` elements can coexist on the same page, allowing for modular and flexible implementation.
+Multiple `pod` elements can coexist on the same page, allowing for modular and flexible implementation.

-At the `docker` level, major CSS variables are defined, providing a centralized and customizable approach to styling and theming Zumer components.
-These variables can be easily modified within each `docker` instance, ensuorbit consistency and flexibility across different sections of your application.
+At the `pod` level, major CSS variables are defined, providing a centralized and customizable approach to styling and theming Zumer components.
+These variables can be easily modified within each `pod` instance, ensuorbit consistency and flexibility across different sections of your application.

 ### `orbit-*` (probably orbit)